Haenes/telegram-bot/README.md

 # telegram-bot
-Telegram bot for a BugTracker that works through the BugTracker API
+Telegram bot for a BugTracker that works through the BugTracker API.

+Through it you can:
+1) View the list of already created projects and errors, with pagination;
+2) Create new projects and bugs;
+3) Modify/Delete existing projects and bugs.

 <h2>License</h2>